Research Faculty Appointment and Promotion (VI.F.8)

 • Review requests to establish Research Faculty positions in their units and determine whether to forward the request to the next level.

-• Upon authorization to establish a Research Faculty position, authorize the search.
+• Upon authorization to establish a Research Faculty position, authorize the search or obtain approval for a search waiver.

 • Ensure appropriate funding exists to support the Research Faculty position.